 "Avon calling" -- calling for a younger crowd, overseas reps, and improved global operational efficiencies.
 Avon Products, the world's top direct seller of cosmetics and beauty-related items, is busy building a global brand and enticing more consumers to buy its products.
 Direct selling remains its modus operandi; sales also come from catalogs and a website.
 Its lineup includes cosmetics, fragrances, toiletries, apparel, home furnishings, and more.
 Avon boasts more than 6 million independent representatives worldwide.
 With sales and distribution operations in more than 100 countries, nearly 90% of sales come from outside the US.
 Avon is working to transform its business amid falling sales and profits.

 Avon calls on households in some 60 countries worldwide.
 In addition to these countries and territories, its products were distributed in 41 other countries and territories.
-Indeed, Avon Products rings up just 15% of its sales in the US.
+Indeed, Avon Products rings up just over 10% of its sales in the US.
 Latin America is a major market for the cosmetics company, accounting for nearly 50% of sales.
-(Brazil alone contributes nearly 20%.)
+(Brazil alone contributes 20%.)
 It also operates in Russia, China, the UK, and Germany, among other countries.

 Sales and Marketing

 Avon Products recruits sales reps and customers largely through personal contact, including recommendation from current representatives and customers, and local market advertising.
 Sales promotions and sales development activities are directed at assisting reps.
 The company also relies on television and print advertising to sell its cosmetics and other products.
 The company reported advertising expenses of about $202 million, $251 million, and $309 million is 2013, 2012, and 2011, respectively.